Skip to main content

 https://login.microsoftonline.com/organizations/adminconsent?client_id=d1b29572-1b35-40cc-9152-a8056ab586c4

-3. Under Permission, click the blue button - Grant admin consent for Cisco
+3. Under Permission, click Grant admin consent for Cisco.

 3. Accept the permission request to add the application to the admin Entra ID account.

-4. Verify that the new Cisco Meraki Network Access app is present in the Enterprise application portal.
+4. Verify the new Cisco Meraki Network Access app is present in the Enterprise application portal.

 Authentication Process

-When connecting to the AP an un-authorized user's first HTTP GET request will be redirected to the splash page server hosted within dashboard.
-The splash page presents the option to log onto the SSID using the user's Microsoft AD account.
+When an unauthorized user connects to the AP, the first HTTP GET request redirects to the splash page server hosted in the dashboard.
+The splash page gives the user the option to log in to the SSID using a Microsoft AD account.

 1. Sign in to the user account to sign on to the application.